 d) All directors & shareholders must approve & sign all documents

-e) After signing & payment of fee, your company secretary will lodge the documents to CCM for registration
+e) After signing & payment of the fee, your company secretary will lodge the documents to CCM for registration

 CASE EXAMPLE NO. 6 – Unable to Get Renewal of work permit

 Why Malaysia Sdn Bhd is difficult for foreigners to own?
-This is simply due to “protection of earning policy” as Malaysian Sdn Bhd company is targeting local market.
+This is simply due to “protection of earning policy” as Malaysian Sdn Bhd company is targeting the local market.
 This is normal for any Government to protect their netizens for certain businesses or industries from foreign competitions.